 None of the girls had been involved in robotics before, but Coach Heather Barnes noticed the lack of girls in robotics after her oldest daughter McKenzie participated on an all-boys team last year.

 “I’m absolutely amazed by these girls that they made it to state,” Barnes told the Leader.
 “The girls really pulled it all together, they helped each other with programming and they helped each other build.”
-This year, the competition’s theme was “Trash Trek,” which required the teams to make an improvement in the way a trash item is disposed of or handled to hopefully have a real-world impact, according to the Omaha World-Herald.
-Along with three other Bellevue teams, the Lightning Ladies will head to State on February 20th at the SAC museum in Ashland.
+This year, the competition’s theme was “Trash Trek,” which required the teams to make an improvement in the way a trash item is disposed of or handled to hopefully have a real-world impact, according to the Along with three other Bellevue teams, the Lightning Ladies will head to State on February 20th at the SAC museum in Ashland.

 The Nebraska team is not the only robotics team in the country working to redefine gender norms in robotics.
-A girls’ team in New Jersey named Exit 5 Robotics was founded by engineer Bill Lam and his daughter Chloe in 2010.
-The pair explained to Mic that they started an all-female team because “in mixed-gender groups, boys tend to take over the robot-building process, leaving girls to do documentation and research.”
+A girls’ team in New Jersey named Exit 5 Robotics was founded by engineer Bill Lam and his daughter Chloe in 2010. that they started an all-female team because “in mixed-gender groups, boys tend to take over the robot-building process, leaving girls to do documentation and research.”
 Bill says, “At the end of each year as we discuss recruiting, I ask the team if they want to add boys to the team.
 The answer is an immediate and resounding ‘no.’”